fstnetwork/Service-Friendly-Token-Standard/README.md

 #### Delegated Token transfer and call:

-This is the key component of a Robust Tokenisation, allowing the Token transfer to pay the fee in the Token but not to pay Ethereum Gas Fee anymore.
+This is the key component of a Robust Tokenisation, allowing the Token transfer to pay the fee in Token but not to pay Ethereum Gas Fee anymore.

 This delegation is also toggleable: